highlando/academic-kickstart/content/post/covid-19-trends/index.md

 title: "Trends in Covid-19 Spread"
 subtitle: ""
-summary: "How the daily changes in the casualties may indicate whether the virus is on the decline."
+summary: "How the daily changes in the cases may indicate whether the virus is on the decline."
 authors: [Jan Heiland]
 tags: []
 categories: []